How to Use a Sunscreen Applicator

 • Better control over portion size and hygiene

-A childcare centre may use a batch of refillable brushes (changing the brush head for each child) or assign one brush per child—an effective way to keep application more hands-free and simpler for educators.
+A childcare centre may use a batch of refillable brushes and sanitise the brush head in between children, like face-painting providers do, or change the brush head for each child, or assign one brush per child.
+These are all effective ways to keep application more hands-free and simpler for educators.
+For bulk and wholesale enquiries, see our wholesale information for schools and daycares.

-Australia has some of the highest UV levels in the world, which is why sun protection is recommended whenever the UV Index is 3 or above.
-Health authorities such as the Cancer Council provide a simple five-step message for sun safety that families, carers, schools, and outdoor groups are encouraged to follow:
+Australia has some of the highest UV levels in the world, which is why sun protection is recommended whenever the UV Index is 3 or above.[2]
+Cancer Council provides a simple five-step message for sun safety that families, carers, schools, and outdoor groups are encouraged to follow:

 • Slip on protective clothing